thec41n/thec41n/README.md

-# 👋 Hi, I’m MikhaelEmpi
+# 👋 Hi, I’m Mikhael
 <p> A passionate individual with a strong interest in Web Development and Cyber Security.
 My journey in these fields began in high school, and ever since, I have been dedicated to mastering the art of Front-End and Back-End Web
 Development while exploring the principles of Cyber Security.